Adnan Kevrić: International career

 Kevrić was capped twice by the Bosnia and Herzegovina national team.
 His first appearance for Bosnia and Herzegovina came on 14 May 1998 in a 5–0 defeat to Argentina, before his second came on 24 January 2000 in a 2–0 defeat to Qatar.

 Managerial career

-After Eintract Trier suffered a second consecutive relegation in the 2005–06 season to the Oberliga, Kevrić took up the role of sporting director at Eintracht.
+After Eintracht Trier suffered a second consecutive relegation in the 2005–06 season to the Oberliga, Kevrić took up the role of sporting director at Eintracht.
 He took up the role of manager at the club in October 2006 before leaving his role at the club in March 2007.